 ANSWER: This is a common problem for RVers that do a lot of camping during the winter.
-Since an RV is sealed up tightly during the winter, humidity will become a problem.
+Since an RV is sealed up tightly during the winter, the humidity will become a problem.
 Running the furnace, cooking, taking a hot shower, or even breathing will cause excessive moisture in the RV.
-This moisture will build up on the inside of windows, walls, etc., and in some cases, this moisture will even freeze on the inside of the RV.
+This moisture will build up on the inside of windows, walls, etc.; in some cases, this moisture will even freeze inside the RV.

 Here are links to the products mentioned in the video:

-* When you take a shower, you should open up the nearest roof vent if possible to get the moisture out, and if the vent has an electric fan, you should turn it on.
+* When you take a shower, you should open the nearest roof vent to get the moisture out, and if the vent has an electric fan, you should turn it on.
 You should do the same thing when washing dishes in your RV.

 * If possible, keep at least one window or vent cracked to help eliminate the moisture buildup problem.